Charles Sievwright: Early life

-Charles Wightman Sievwright, born on 31 March 1800 in Edinburgh, Scotland, was the third-born of seven children of Edinburgh lawyer Andrew Sievwright and his wife Ann, nee Robertson.
+Charles Wightman Sievwright, born on 31 March 1800 in Edinburgh, Scotland, was the third-born of seven children of Edinburgh lawyer Andrew Sievwright and his wife Ann, née Robertson.
 Andrew Sievwright's extensive business interests included slave ownership.

 At the age of fifteen, Charles entered a Scottish infantry regiment.
 He served for 20 years in the British Army, mainly in the Royal Fusiliers, without any involvement in war.

 In 1837 he returned to London from a stint in Malta, sold his commission, and was subsequently appointed as one of four assistants in the Port Phillip District of New South Wales to the new Chief Protector of Aborigines, George Augustus Robinson.
 His salary was £250 per year.

 Protector of Aborigines

 After arriving in Sydney in November 1838, Sievwright lived briefly with his wife, Christina, and their seven children in Melbourne.
 The whole family then moved to live among Aboriginal people in the Geelong area.
 This was on the edge of the area assigned to him, known as the Western District, covering about 40,000 km2.
 British and Irish settlers had begun arriving in the District about three years earlier, but at the time thousands of Aboriginal people still far outnumbered the Europeans.

 As Protector of Aborigines, Sievwright was commissioned by the British government to represent the Aboriginal people, and to protect them "from cruelty, oppression and injustice" and "from encroachments upon their property".

 In February 1841, Sievwright and his family moved further into his district to set up a new camp at Lake Keilambete, near present-day Terang.
-A year later, he moved to Mt Rouse, near present day Penshurst, again urging the Aboriginal people of the district to join him.
+A year later, he moved to Mt Rouse, near present-day Penshurst, again urging the Aboriginal people of the district to join him.
 Sievwright's difficulties were considerable, not speaking any Aboriginal languages, and with most of the Aboriginal people in the colony coming into contact with Europeans for the first time.
 Nevertheless, at each of his camps he launched limited agricultural training programs in return for food, when traditional food supplies became scarcer as more European settlers arrived with sheep and cattle.
 At the same time, he launched a series of investigations into the killing of Aboriginal people.

 His efforts to seek prosecutions of Europeans involved in killings made him extremely unpopular among the white settlers.
 One squatter recorded in his private journal that by February 1840, Sievwright had already become "the most unpopular man that ever breathed".
 Around the same time, the Port Phillip Gazette reported that Sievwright was "in very bad odour" with the squatters of the Western District.
 "These gentlemen, it appears, cut him upon all occasions, and will not suffer him to enter their houses."